NoScript Strengthens Security Even If You Allow Scripting

 About the Author

 I transform ideas into successful outcomes, building on my 25 years of experience in cybersecurity.
 As the CISO at Axonius, I lead the security program to earn customers' trust.
 I'm also a Faculty Fellow at SANS Institute, where I author and deliver training for incident responders.
-My expertise, which spans cybersecurity, IT, and leadership, allows me to create practical security solutions that drive business growth.
+The diversity of cybersecurity roles I've held over the years and the accumulated expertise, allow me to create practical solutions that drive business growth.

 Learn more